 Atsushi Matsuoka coordinated the sampling strategy of discrete waters in terms of examining the linkages between optical and organic matter properties.

-Atsushi Matsuoka and Annick Bricaud wrote the protocols for both CDOM and particulate absorptions.
+Atsushi Matsuoka and Annick Bricaud wrote the protocols for both CDOM and particulate absorption.
 For aCDOM, Atsushi Matsuoka, Joannie Ferland, Marie-Hélène Forget, Erin Reimer, and Pierre-Luc Grondin contributed to the measurements.
 For ap, Atsushi Matsuoka, Céline Dimier, Léo Lacour, Joséphine Ras, Mathieu Ardyna, Henry Bittig, Blanche St-Béat and Thomas Lacour contributed to the measurements.
-In 2015, particulate spectral absorption was also done by Lisa Matthes, Christine Quiring and Jens Ehn.
+In 2015, particulate spectral absorption was also measured by Lisa Matthes, Christine Quiring and Jens Ehn.
 Nicole Pogorzelec (who also did snow and ice salinity and overall chl-a filtrations in the field lab).

 Marie-Pier Amyot worked on tidying and uniformizing the data.